HouseTrip/housetrip.github.com/_posts/2013-10-01-polygon-tools.md

 ___Hi Dawid, introduce yourself to our readers.___

 Hey, I'm Dawid Sklodowski.
-I work at HouseTrip as Lead Developer.
+I work at HouseTrip as Developer.

 ___Recently your team developed a tool that allows us at HouseTrip to enhance our geographical database with new areas.
 It’s a very interesting concept, so what made